praveen-r-0595/RandomPokeGenerator/README.md

 Filter by Gen 1-9 or just grab from everything.
 Want 1?
 20?
 You decide.
 No duplicates in a single pull.

-The dark theme with red Pokéball vibes looks clean, animations are smooth, works on your phone.

 ## What You See

 - **Pokémon**: Dex number, sprite, types, all 6 stats with bars